ntecklu/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/Use-Task-Guide-and-BPM-to-create-an-acceptance-test-suit.md

 ## 3. Sync with VSTS

-To synchronize a BPM library with a VSTS project, you will need to setup a connection between the LCS project and VSTS.
+Next, you'll need to synchronize your BPM library with your VSTS project.
 For details on how to configure, see [Configure your LCS project and connect to LCS](https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/lifecycle-services/synchronize-bpm-vsts#configure-your-lcs-project-to-connect-to-vsts).

 Once configuration is complete, to synchronize a BPM library with a VSTS project, on the **Business process libraries** page, on the tile for the library that you want to synchronize, select the ellipsis button (…), and then select **VSTS sync**.